Everytime: Cover versions

+"Everytime" was covered by Glen Hansard of Irish band The Frames.
+It was recorded during a live show at Today FM and released in the 2004 covers compilation, Even Better Than the Real Thing Vol. 2.
+It was also covered in Mandarin by Taiwanese girl group S.H.E and released on their studio album Encore (2004).
+Their version was retitled "Bié Shuō Duìbùqǐ" (別說對不起 "Don't Say Sorry").
+American pop rock singer Sally Maer also covered "Everytime" to release it on her studio album Bed of Roses (2008).
+"Everytime" was used during the 2009 Irish production of the 1896 play The Seagull.
 Jackie Evancho covered the song for her debut album Prelude to a Dream (2009).
 On August 19, 2010, her version debuted at number three on Billboards Classical Digital Songs chart.

-British singer Cher Lloyd covered the song live on The X Factor in the United Kingdom in 2010.
+British singer Cher Lloyd covered the song live on series 7 of The X Factor in the United Kingdom in 2010.
 This caused the song to reenter the top 50 singles chart in the UK.
 On July 27, 2012, Kelly Clarkson covered the song during the Las Vegas stop of her summer tour, as an audience request.
-Clarkson had a harpist accompany her during the performance, and told the audience, "This song is one of my favourite songs. [...]
-I actually prefer [Spears's] version better, because it just sounds really sad, but I'm going to try and do it."
+Clarkson had a harpist accompany her during the performance, and told the audience, "This song is one of my favorite songs. [...]
+I actually prefer [Spears'] version better, because it just sounds really sad, but I'm going to try and do it."
 Spears approved of Clarkson's cover via her Twitter account, calling it "beautiful".
+"Everytime" was also covered on the American series Glee fourth season episode "Britney 2.0" in 2012 by the character Marley Rose (played by Melissa Benoist).